Otus-DevOps-2018-09/GidMaster_infra/README.md

 8. Made simple playbook and implemented.
 Cheked how it works. _Note_: If playbook changes state of host, we will see number of changes in reply.
 9. Made task with *:
 * To create dynamical inventory you should use a script file which returns JSON message.
 Inventory.py gets data about external IP's from terraform output and insert them into JSON message.

+## Home assignment #9:
+1. Studied about diffirent scenarious of implementation playbooks and plays.
+(One playbook one play.
+One playbook many plays, several playbooks)
+2. Studied about templates, modules and handlers.
+3. Complited task with *.
+Used gce.py to create dynamic inventory. _created service account.
+Added credentials into *.ini file.
+Added gce.py int ansible.cfg as defaulr inventory file._
+4. Integrated ansible configuration into packer configurations.